Mars Seedless Grape

 Dark, velvety burgundy-purple like satin ornaments!
 This decadent color can add so much to the landscape as a single vine can produce enough new growth every year to roof an arbor, arch walkway, or shade trellis!
 Cut a few bundles of those plum-colored grapes down, stomp your feet, and get ready to sip on some homemade wine this summer!
 Mars Seedless Grapes is a vigorous grower withstanding powdery mildew & black rot!
 Beauty, function, and strength!
 I heard it through the grapevine, that Mars grapes can live for over 50 years in your gardens; I think we are all ready for this jelly!

 Grapes, prized for their fruit, surprisingly have ornamental value in the home garden.
 If not just growing for the fruits, interest can be held with the flowers and foliage that springs up and around the delectable edibles.
 Summer and fall foliage can be bold and colorful, while the winter shows off the twisting, turning trunks and branches that spread out to hold grapes year after year.
-Take the time to notice the beauty in a grape plant the next time you pass under an arbor, past a trellis or wall, and enjoy the visual appeal along with the edible appeal that grapes are commonly known for.
+Take the time to notice the beauty in a grape plant the next time you pass under an arbor, trellis or wall, and enjoy the visual appeal along with the edible appeal that grapes are commonly known for.

 Hot summer days have never looked so good!
 Mars Seedless Grape loves and thrives growing on hot summer days.
 This seedless grape is a vigorous grower that produces high yields of medium-sized slip-skin grapes.
 Slip skin grapes are grapes whose skin easily peels from the flesh, making these grapes great for making wine.
 The flavor of Mars grapes is similar to that of Concord.
 However, Mars ripens in late September, early October.